Snapchat/KeyDB-docs/docs/pro-intro.md

 KeyDB-Pro is not your typical enterprise database product.
 Today nearly everyone uses a database, and the old enterprise model is complex and unaffordable for most.
 Startups, small business and developers need easy access to powerful solutions, and this is what we provide with KeyDB-Pro.

-We want to enable simple and affordable solutions that don’t require high touch, complex or lock-in sales tactics.
-Our product costs less than your typical cell phone bill while offering powerful features that will surpass other enterprise offerings.
+We want to enable simple and affordable solutions that don’t require complex or lock-in sales tactics.
+Our product costs a fraction of Redis Enterprise while offering powerful features that will surpass other enterprise offerings.
 Our philosophy is simple, times are changing and the masses need an affordable, user-friendly product thats easy to get and easy to use.
 With KeyDB, you will be able to  start eliminating the need for multiple databases and greatly reduce the complexity of your setup.
 Scaling and high availability becomes easier and less complex with a lot less moving parts to maintain.

 ## What Makes KeyDB-Pro Different from other NOSQL databases?